 The growing cost of oil is another incentivizing factor for consumers.
 Over the last 20 years, the price per barrel of crude oil in the U.S. has risen from 17.44 USD to 69.52 USD.
 A recent Forbes article offered no reassurance after it predicted continued market volatility for 2019.

 But environmental concern is, perhaps, the most significant contributor to the rise of the EV.
 Climate change has us thinking more about our carbon footprint, and how we can reduce our emissions at a personal level.
-According to the U.S. Government Source for Fuel Economy Information, electric vehicles are significantly more energy efficient, and much more environmentally friendly.
+According to the U.S. Government Source for Fuel Economy Information, electric vehicles are significantly more energy-efficient, and much more environmentally friendly.

 Electric chauffeur services

 And it’s not only private car sales that are fueling industry growth.
+In select cities,

 As well as satisfying consumer demand by providing low-emission alternatives for city travel, Blacklane is helping to popularise electric vehicles by providing